Xiar-fatah/Data/README.md

 # Technical Indicators
-The technical indicators in the .csv files FORD and IBM can be found in the table:
+The technical indicators in the .csv files for FORD and IBM can be found in the table:
 | Variable        | Name           |
 | ------------- |:-------------:|
 | x_1     | Open |